audubongit/squarespace-template/readme.md

 **[Contact Customer Care](https://support.squarespace.com/hc/en-us/requests/new)** Squarespace offers live support chat, as well as emailed questions.
 Start here to get personalized help.

 There are so many users of Squarespace that, the odds are, if you have a question, someone else has had the same one.

+# Tips and Tricks #

+* In many of the "Banner" or "Description" fields of the Bedford/Audubon themes, bold text appears as a much larger heading.
+This allows you to create a bold, brief header with a more detailed description of the page below in a smaller font.
+We use this technique on the main header of the demo site ("Protecting Birds and the Places They Need Since 1972" is made larger by simply making it **bold** in the editor box.)